thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 ## loading analyzeGCMSdata (advanced) {-}

 You can ask `analyzeGCMSdata` to extract single ion chromatograms if you wish.
 Just specify a list of ions as an argument.
-Note that specifying "0" corresponds to the total ion chromatogram.
+Note that specifying "0" corresponds to the total ion chromatogram and must be included as the first item in the list.
 For example:

 ```r